 What should you do if you are the victim of a SIM Swap scam?

 If your phone number has been hijacked by a SIM Swap attack, contact your mobile carrier immediately to regain access to your phone number.
 Once you’ve regained access, change your account passwords in order to prevent additional interruptions.

 Because your personal information has been compromised, we advise checking your bank accounts and credit cards for unauthorized charges.
 If you notice any, report them to your financial institutions right away.

-You can also visit IdentityTheft.org to learn about additional steps you can take if you are worried a scammer has access to your Social Security number or other sensitive information.
+You can also talk to our IT support team or visit IdentityTheft.org to learn about additional steps you can take if you are worried a scammer has access to your Social Security number or other sensitive information.